-Contamination from hazardous chemicals is common at older dry cleaning sites throughout the country.
-In the past, EPA regulations in regard to the use of chlorinated solvents, such as perchloroethylene (PCE) and Tetrachloroethylene (TCE) were not as stringent and the chemicals were often not disposed of properly.
-As a result, they were allowed to seep through concrete and into the soil and groundwater.
-The EPA has recently categorized PCE as a carcinogen in humans and recognized it’s potential for ozone depletion, prompting stricter regulations.
+Contamination from hazardous chemicals is common at gas stations, dry cleaners, and businesses operating metal degreasers.
+In the past, EPA regulations in regard to the use of chlorinated solvents, such as perchloroethylene (PCE) and Tetrachloroethylene (TCE) were not as stringent, and the chemicals were often not disposed of properly.
+As a result, they were allowed to seep into the soil and groundwater.
+The EPA has categorized many of these compounds as carcinogens in humans and recognized its potential for ozone depletion, prompting stricter regulations.

-Because air pressure in homes and other buildings is lower than that of the surrounding soil, chemical vapors have the tendency to be drawn back into the building over time and pose a significant health risk to the occupants.
+Vapor intrusion occurs when chemical vapors migrate from contaminated groundwater through the soil into the basements or foundations of buildings.
+Many times, through the use of heating and air conditioning systems, air pressure in homes and other buildings is lower than that of the surrounding soil, thus chemical vapors have the tendency to be drawn back into the building over time and pose a significant health risk to the occupants.
 This means that when soil vapor becomes contaminated, it is crucial that steps are taken to remove the contamination, or, at least, prevent it from seeping into nearby buildings.
 One of the most common and effective methods of preventing subsurface vapors from seeping into homes and other buildings is sub slab depressurization (SSD).

 How Does it Work?